en de

 As Assist.
 Marketing & Communications Manager Annabelle knows the concept of Le Petit Chef like no other.
 If you have any questions, she is the right person to contact.

-Get ready for Brighton, with its historic landmarks and explore plenty of cultural and gastronomic offers.
-Visitors are greeted with a wide array of cool restaurants to eat in Brighton.
-We wish you lots of fun and bon appétit in advance!
+Get ready for Brighton, with its historic landmarks and vast array of cultural and gastronomic offerings.
+Visitors are greeted by a wide selection of cool restaurants in Brighton.
+We wish you lots of fun and bon appétit!

 Tip #1: Burnt Orange